It is a well-known fact that diet plays a decisive role in the annoying symptom known as heartburn or acid reflux – often as a trigger, or root cause.

-Although these have a positive effect on many people in the short term, as the studies have shown, they are nevertheless unsuitable for safely fighting your heartburn.
+Although these have a positive effect on many people in the short term, as the studies have shown, they are unsuitable for safely fighting heartburn.
 Cow’s milk is both difficult to digest and relatively greasy, and therefore remains in the stomach for a long time, thus stimulating gastric acid production.
-Hence, I would neither recommend the milk products (milk, curd), nor lemon at all.
+Hence, I would not recommend the milk products (milk or curd), nor lemon juice at all.

-Both studies conclude that the tested foods have significant antacid effects and are therefore recommended as anti-heartburn additives for your own diet.
+Both studies conclude that the tested foods have significant antacid effects, and can therefore be recommended as anti-heartburn additives for your own diet.
 All 5 vegetables are highly alkaline, but also extremely healthy in many other regards.

 The 5 winners and the benefits for your health

-This is the overview of the 5 tested vegetables and a summary of their benefits to your health.
+Here is an overview of the 5 tested vegetables and a summary of their benefits to your health.

 The cucumber is also one of the most calorie-free foods: one hundred grams contain only about 12 calories.
 This is mainly due to the high water content (about 95%).
 So a cucumber can also be a pretty good thirst quencher.

-Furthermore, it contains not only water, but also many vitamins of the groups B (stress control), C (antioxidant – good for the heart), E and minerals like iron, calcium, phosphorus, zinc, magnesium, potassium (sustain healthy blood pressure).
+Furthermore, it contains not only water, but also many vitamins such as B (stress control), C (antioxidant - good for the heart), E and minerals like iron, calcium, phosphorus, zinc, magnesium, potassium (sustain healthy blood pressure).

-Please note that most vitamins actually are in the cucumber peel.
-So it’s best to buy untreated cucumbers or to wash them very well.
+Please note that most of the vitamins actually are in the cucumber peel.
+So it’s best to buy untreated cucumbers or to wash them very well, and eat the skin.
 And if you use the cucumber as a smoothie or shake ingredient, it is best to blend it with its skin still on.

-With regard to heartburn, cucumbers belong to the alkaline foods and thus neutralize acid in the body by increasing the pH value.
+With regard to heartburn, cucumbers are an alkaline food and thus neutralize acid in the body by increasing the pH value.

 - By a very high percentage of beta carotene, spinach protects against night blindness.